Meghan Tomb, PhD

 About Meghan Tomb

-Meghan Tomb is an Assistant Professor of Medical Psychology at Columbia University Medical Center and Associate Clinical Director of the Promise Program at Columbia.
+Meghan Tomb is an Assistant Professor of Medical Psychology (in Psychiatry) at Columbia University Irving Medical Center and Clinical Director of the Promise Program at Columbia.

 Dr. Tomb is a child and adolescent psychologist and neuropsychologist.
-She specializes in comprehensive neuropsychological evaluations of children, adolescents, and young adults with learning, language, attention/executive function, and developmental disabilities.
+She specializes in comprehensive neuropsychological evaluations of children, adolescents, and young adults with learning, language, attention/executive function, developmental disabilities, and complex medical issues affecting neurocognitive functioning.
 Evaluations are completed within a developmental framework and often include assessment of social-emotional functioning and co-occurring psychiatric concerns.
 Her work includes providing ongoing recommendations and consultation for families and educators in developing and implementing appropriate academic, social, and behavioral interventions for children who are evaluated.

 - Assistant Professor of Medical Psychology (in Psychiatry) at CUMC